ThaNico/HistoricTimes/README.md

 For example end of the WWI hostilities at 11am in 1918.
 Users are free to add historic events (with sources) and they will be displayed after being reviewed by admins.
 The app is available on [historic-times.herokuapp.com](https://historic-times.herokuapp.com)
+> Note: it will not be available anymore when heroku ends free plans on nov.
+2022

 ![chrome_uOBT61K53a](https://user-images.githubusercontent.com/9906385/192593613-2caaa293-9e89-4010-9aba-56f588a9ec1d.gif)